 Today’s business environment changes rapidly – change is continuous and at an increasing rate.
-In order to become and remain successful and competitive, businesses must continuously improve their processes.
+To become and remain successful and competitive, businesses must continuously improve their processes.
 Failure to do so is likely to result in higher costs, lower revenues, less motivated employees and fewer satisfied customers.

 BPR is a strategy based on aspiration which aims to redesign the process almost from scratch.
 You go first for customer value propositions.
 It takes into consideration the input and the desired output and comes up with an efficient process to achieve the aim.
-Thus, business process reengineering is a radical approach to current business process.
+Thus, Business Process Reengineering is a radical approach to the current business process.
 Business process re-engineering necessarily means replacing the existing system.

 Both BPR and BPI essentially aim to improve the system.
 Business process reengineering involves completely changing the process for an overall different result, which is the opposite of incremental business process improvement.
 BPR aims at changing the way a process works while BPI is tweaking an existing process to optimize it.
 But the difference is in the depth of change.